DioxusLabs/dioxus/docs/guide/src/concepts/lists.md

 Keys tell Dioxus which array item each component corresponds to, so that it can match them up later.
 This becomes important if your array items can move (e.g. due to sorting), get inserted, or get deleted.
 A well-chosen key helps Dioxus infer what exactly has happened, and make the correct updates to the screen

-nb: the language from this section is strongly borrowed from [React's guide on keys](https://reactjs.org/docs/lists-and-keys.html).
+NB: the language from this section is strongly borrowed from [React's guide on keys](https://reactjs.org/docs/lists-and-keys.html).
 ### Where to get your key

 Different sources of data provide different sources of keys: